tarim/Uyghur-Terms/README.md

-TermsInUyghurLanguage
+Uyghur Terms
 =====================

-Terms in Uyghur Language
+A list of Uyghur terms in more than 80 different fields such as Physics, chemistry, astronomy .etc.
 Total Count:176106 terms.

 format: